rohan-g0re/Bigdata-Review-Analysis-PySpark/README.md

 - `src/tabs/engagement_tab/ui.py`
 - `books_and_scripts/clean_parquet.py`

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Implement changes with tests
 4. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Steam for providing the review data
+- [Kaggle Steam Reviews Dataset](https://www.kaggle.com/datasets/kieranpoc/steam-reviews) for providing the raw data
 - Apache Spark community for the big data framework
 - Hugging Face for pre-trained NLP models
 - Streamlit team for the web framework